 Healthcare insurance costs are spiraling out of control.
 Twenty-eight million Americans are without healthcare coverage, including 2.9 million Californians.
 Premium cost increases are affecting the finances of schools (healthcare costs an average of 14.5% of payroll in California school districts today), and snarling collective bargaining.
 Corporations are forcing unions out on strike over reductions in or outright elimination of healthcare coverage.

-A movement is underway in California and across the nation to protect our most vulnerable students and their families from President Trump’s anti-immigrant executive orders.
+A movement is underway in California and across the nation to protect our most vulnerable students and their families anti-immigrant actions.
 The CFT has created a Safe Havens Toolkit for educators, students and families with links and downloads from numerous advocacy organizations.

 Tax fairness asks the people who have the most ability to pay higher taxes—the wealthy and corporations — to pay their fair share to fund California’s schools and vital public services.
 Enacting progressive tax policies — like Proposition 30 in 2012, Prop.
 55 in 2016, and fixing the commercial property tax system — is key to solving the overarching problem of growing economic inequality that plagues our state and country.